mborho/silozippr/README.md

 - archive function
 - share items with the world through a pubsubhubbub enabled feed
 - integration of services to share items, like instapaper, bookmark services etc.
-- more twitter features like posting <del>status updates, retweeting</del> and inline media.
+- <del>more twitter features like posting status updates, retweeting and inline media</del>.
 - handling of malicious markup
 - rebuild UI with Enyo
 - add clients for more silos, like G+ for example